01-Quantum/ai-marketpace/demo-pages/README.md

 ## Slide 7 — Why it matters & where it goes (0:30)

 **Say:**
-- Model owner never saw plaintext.
+- Model owner never saw the confidential plaintext user data.
 Data owner never shipped raw data.
 Result is verifiable.
-- The same enclave pattern extends beyond fraud scoring to **LLM policy decisions** — deciding whether a request is allowed, classifying risk, or gating an action — **without exposing the prompt, the features, or the policy itself**.
+- The same pattern extends beyond fraud scoring to **LLM policy decisions** — deciding whether a request is allowed, classifying risk, or gating an action — **without exposing the prompt, the features, or the policy itself**.
 - Architecture scales to **multiple enclaves per organization**: encryption and decryption stay local to each org; only ciphertext crosses the boundary.

 **Close:** "Private by design, verifiable by default.
 Thank you — happy to take questions."